ClickHouse/ClickHouse/docs/en/operations/performance/sampling_query_profiler.md

 # Sampling Query Profiler

-ClickHouse runs sampling profiler that allows to analyse query execution.
+ClickHouse runs sampling profiler that allows to analyze query execution.
 Using profiler you can find source code routines that used the most frequently during a query execution.
 You can trace CPU time and wall-clock time spent including idle time.

 To use profiler:

 - Setup the [trace_log](../server_settings/settings.md#server_settings-trace_log) section of the server configuration.

     This section configures the [trace_log](../system_tables.md#system_tables-trace_log) system table containing the results of the profiler functioning.
 It is configured by default.
 Remember that data in this table is valid only for running server.
-After the server restart, ClickHouse doesn't clean up the table and all the stored virtual memory address became invalid.
+After the server restart, ClickHouse doesn't clean up the table and all the stored virtual memory address may become invalid.

-- Setup the [query_profiler_cpu_time_period_ns](../settings/settings.md#query_profiler_cpu_time_period_ns) and [query_profiler_real_time_period_ns](../settings/settings.md#query_profiler_real_time_period_ns) settings.
+- Setup the [query_profiler_cpu_time_period_ns](../settings/settings.md#query_profiler_cpu_time_period_ns) or [query_profiler_real_time_period_ns](../settings/settings.md#query_profiler_real_time_period_ns) settings.
+Both settings can be used simultaneously.

     These settings allow you to configure profiler timers.
 As these are the session settings, you can get different sampling frequency for the whole server, individual users or user profiles, for your interactive session, and for each individual query.

-Default sampling frequency is one sample per second.
-This frequency allows to catch enough precise information about ClickHouse cluster operating.
-At the same time, working with this frequency, profiler doesn't affect ClickHouse server's efficiency.
+Default sampling frequency is one sample per second and both CPU and real timers are enabled.
+This frequency allows to collect enough information about ClickHouse cluster.
+At the same time, working with this frequency, profiler doesn't affect ClickHouse server's performance.
 If you need to profile each individual query try to use higher sampling frequency.

 To analyze the `trace_log` system table: